rosalesruben/meetups/README.md

 - Run `npm run start:client` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Users
+- To create new users for attend meetups, just sign up with login and then switch to register.

+## Admins
+- To create admin users just change user role ("role" field) from "USER" to "ADMIN" in user collection.

 ## Running unit tests (ToDo)

 - Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).